In a nutshell

 This module enables you to work on a range of exercises designed to develop your characterisation, vocal expression and tonal variety in performing audio.
 You are introduced to studio equipment for recording and editing and contribute to studio management for the assignment. .

 You will examine fundamental aspects of storytelling: narrative structure, character development, character types, relation of character to plot, the use of subplots.
 You explore differing conceptual and technical approaches in scriptwriting for theatre, TV and film.

 During this module you are introduced, with reference to specific practitioners, to the theories and practices of physical theatres in Europe, North America and Asia.
 Practitioners and styles covered may include Tanztheatre and companies such as Gecko, seminal practitioners such as Grotowski, Eugenio Barba and Odin Teatret, and Tadashi Suzuki.

 Approaches to multi-media performance are studied, both theoretically and practically.
 You are introduced to practical techniques and the module is assessed through a devised, multi-media theatre production.

 There is also an opportunity for work placement via an Approved Special Project which allows for more emphasis on applied theatre or public engagement projects off campus.

-You will also choose one of the following options:
+You will also choose two of the following options: